-A Technique that Works to Get Teens to do Their Chores
+A Technique that Works to Get Teen to Clean Up without Nagging

 So, what’s a parent to do?
-I think most parents have discovered that nagging and lectures just aren’t effective.
+I think most parents have discovered that nagging and lectures just aren’t effective to get our teens to clean up.
 Why not try a totally different tactic?
 Simple appreciation.

 One of my managers had a sign in his office that stated this principle perfectly.
 It said: